 \subsection{Graph Construction}

-Within this module, an attributed graph $\mathcal{G}^r = (\mathcal{C}, \mathbf{E}^r, \mathbf{X}^r)$ is constructed to model the inter-client relationships within FL.
-This constructed model is subsequently utilized in training a predictive model for client behavior.
-This module confronts two primary challenges: 1) The first pertains to the determination of which features should be extracted from weights and model updates of clients.
-These are typically high-dimensional and hence pose difficulties for effectively processing by clustering algorithms.
-2) The second challenge involves the construction of adjacency matrix $\mathbf{E}^r$ in a manner that enables accurate differentiation between weights of benign and malicious clients.
-This task is tough due to the potential substantial overlap between the two types of clients.
+This module is responsible for constructing an attributed graph $\mathcal{G}^r = (\mathcal{C}, \mathbf{E}^r, \mathbf{X}^r)$ to model the inter-client relationships within FL.
+The constructed graph is subsequently used to train a model for predicting client behavior.
+This module confronts two primary challenges: 1) The first challenge pertains to determining which features should be extracted from the weights and model updates of clients.
+These weights and model updates are typically high-dimensional and thus pose difficulties for effective processing directly by clustering algorithms.
+2) The second challenge involves constructing the adjacency matrix $\mathbf{E}^r$ in a way that enables accurate differentiation between benign and malicious clients.
+This task is challenging because the characteristics of poisoned models generated by different backdoor attacks vary.

 \textbf{Client Attribute Construction}.
-To address the first challenge, we introduce two types of features for client attribution representation: \emph{model-wise} features $\mathbf{X}_1$ and \emph{layer-wise} features $\mathbf{X}_2$.
-These features are extracted by employing measures of statistical dispersion $\mathcal{M}$, as detailed in Table~\ref{tab:stats_method}.
-For constructing $\mathbf{X}_1$ features, G$^2$uardFL flattens the weights of each model layer into a single vector, subsequently concatenating them.
-Nevertheless, given that different layers of a model perform various functions, such as lower layers of convolutional neural networks (CNNs) detect simple features while higher layers identify more complex concepts (e.g., dogs)~\cite{liu2017towards}, compressing weights from distinct layers into a single vector could lead to a loss of vital information due to the heterogeneous parameter value distribution spaces, and consequently affect anomaly detection performance~\cite{ma2022layer,lin2023matigating}.
-In light of this, G$^2$uardFL separately flattens the weights of each layer, calculating layer-wise features $\mathbf{X}_2$ as an additional measure.
+To address the first challenge, two types of features are introduced for client attribution representation: \emph{model-wise} features $\mathbf{X}_1$ and \emph{layer-wise} features $\mathbf{X}_2$.
+These features are extracted using measures of statistical characteristics $\mathcal{M}$, as detailed in Table~\ref{tab:stats_method}.
+Given that these measures compress high-dimensional vectors into a scalar, resulting in significant information loss, we opt for multiple measures to mitigate this concern.
+For constructing $\mathbf{X}_1$ features, G$^2$uardFL flattens model weights into a single vector.
+However, considering that different layers of a model serve various functions, such as lower layers of convolutional neural networks detecting simple features while higher layers identify more complex concepts, flattening weights from distinct layers into a single vector could lead to the information loss due to the heterogeneous parameter value distribution spaces.
+To address this, G$^2$uardFL separately flattens the weights of each layer, calculating layer-wise features $\mathbf{X}_2$ as an additional measure.